 You might have heard about three kinds of fats in your daily life.
-However, much misinformation and misconceptions about fats have created over time.
-Almost all fat types are healthy and important for our body.
+However, much misinformation and misconceptions about fats have been created over time.
+Almost all fat types are healthy and important for our bodies.
 You must incorporate them in your diet.
 There is a dominant fat in the food that we eat.

 For instance, olive oil contains 75% monounsaturated fat and butter contains 60% saturated fats When you are on a Ketogenic diet, it is particularly important for you to eat the right kind of fats since 70% of your calorie intake comes from fats.
 Before you read about fats in detail, here is the summary of kinds of fats for you to remember easily.

 Good quality Fats Saturated Fats: Saturated Fats are found in butter, red meat, ghee, cream, lard, eggs, and palm oil/ coconut oil (MCTs).

 Monounsaturated Fats: Monounsaturated Fats are found in avocados, extra virgin olive oil, macadamia nut oil, and avocado oil.

 Natural Trans Fats: Natural Trans Fats are found in dairy products and meat of grass-fed animals.